MG-Programmer/imageConverter/README.md

 The project consists of two subprojects.
 The command line tool (cmd) and a graphical user interface (gui) The cmd project is a standalone project.
-The gui project is just a graphical user interface for the command line tool and not a standalone tool
+The gui project is just a graphical user interface for the command line tool and not a standalone tool For the gui the both executables (imageConverterCmd and imageConverterGui) have to be in the same directory.